cudev/game-feed/README.md

   'category'    => string(6) "Action"
 }
 ```
-Shipped retrievers allow usage of a callable to transform unprocessed games to a desired format.
+Shipped retrievers allow usage of special transformers (*callables*) for altering received games to a desired format.
-An anonymous function in the example below will be called on every game,
+An anonymous function, in the example below, will be called on every game,
 though any class with `__invoke($unprocessedGame)` method signature can be used.
 ```php
 <?php